AzamatRG/turtlebro_overheat_sensor/readme.md

 roslaunch turtlebro_overheat_detector heat_patrol.launch
 ```

-Heat detector node ('heat_detector') will read topic "amg88xx_pixels" (it publish array of 64 floats, those it got from sensor) and check maximum value of temperature from that array.
-If maximum value is bigger than threshold (threshold can be set from .launch file), node sends command 'pause' to topic '/patrol_control' and send message to topic '/alarm_led'(it turns on the signal lamp).
+Heat detector node ('heat_sensor') will read topic "amg88xx_pixels" (it publish array of 64 floats, those it got from sensor) and check maximum value of temperature from that array.
+If maximum value is bigger than threshold (threshold can be set from .launch file), node sends
+information string to topic '/heat_sensor_output'
 For 10 seconds patrol node enters the standby state.
-After that, the robot starts patrolling again, but for the first 10 seconds it ignores all sources of heat.

 You can manually pub message to "/alarm_led" topic to set lamp on and off.
 To turn lamp on.